-Two previous studies Almeida et al., 2001, Padhye and Kurose, 1998 have used active period (ON period) and silent period (OFF period) in modeling user interactivities.
-The duration of continuous play (ON period) tends to be heavier-tailed, but for small objects exponential distribution is the most observed Almeida et al., 2001.
+Two previous studies [5, 27] have used active period (ON period) and silent period (OFF period) in modeling user interactivities.
+The duration of continuous play (ON period) tends to be heavier-tailed, but for small objects exponential distribution is the most observed [5].
 The duration of the silent period is best fit by a Pareto distribution.
 We are considering to provide such features in the future.

-VBR Self-Similarity.
-We model the sequence of frame sizes for a streaming object as a self-similar process Garrett and Willinger, 1994.
-A time series X is said to be exactly second-order self-similar if the corresponding "aggregated" process $X^{(m)}$ has the same correlation function as X, for all $m \ge 1$ , where the process $X^{(m)}$ is obtained by averaging the original X over successive non-overlapping blocks of size m.
-The variance of the aggregated process behaves for large m like $Var(X^{(m)}) \approx m^{-\beta}(\sigma^2)X$ , resulting in a single Hurst parameter $H = 1 - \beta/2$ .
+VBR Self-Similarity: We model the sequence of frame sizes for a streaming object as a self-similar process [18].
+A time series X is said to be exactly second-order selfsimilar if the corresponding "aggregated" process $X^{(m)}$ has the same correlation function as X, for all $m \ge 1$, where the process $X^{(m)}$ is obtained by averaging the original X over successive non-overlapping blocks of size m.
+The variance of the aggregated process behaves for large m like $Var(X^{(m)}) \approx m^{-\beta}(\sigma^2)X$, resulting in a single Hurst parameter $H = 1 - \beta/2$.
 A property of self-similar processes is that the auto-correlation function decays much slower when H > 0.5.
 This means that burstiness persists at large time scale, and implies the ineffectiveness of buffering to smooth out burstiness.

 In GISMO, we generate fractional Gaussian noise by, first, generating a fractional Brownion motion (FBM) (which is simply the integrated version of FGN, i.e., FGN is the increments of FBM).
 We implemented a simple and fast approximation of FBM called "Random Midpoint Displacement" (RMD).
-The RMD method was proposed in Lau et al., 1995.
+The RMD method was proposed in [23].
 RMD works in a top-down fashion.
 It progressively subdivides an interval over which to generate the sample path.
-At each division, a Gaussian displacement, with appropriate scaling ( $d^H$ , where d is the length of the interval and H is the target Hurst parameter), is used to determine the value of the midpoint.
-This recursive procedure stops when it gets the FBM process of the required length.
-The time complexity for RMD is only O(n), where n is the length of the FBM process.
-Note that RMD generates a somewhat inaccurate self-similar process and that the resulting Hurst parameter may be slightly smaller than the target value.
-Other methods such Generating Internet Streaming Media Objects and Workloads as the fast Fourier Transform Paxson, 1997 can be implemented and used to replace this module in GISMO.

-Figure 1.2.
-A hybrid distribution with Lognormal body/Pareto tail.
+Figure 1: A hybrid distribution with Lognormal body/Pareto tail.